Listen to the Cancer.Net Podcast: Cancer and Anxiety , adapted from this content.

 - Abdominal pain

 Chronic anxiety.
-If you have chronic anxiety, you may experience one or more of the following symptoms, which typically last for a longer time:
+With chronic anxiety you may experience the above symptoms, in addition to one or more of the following symptoms, which typically last for a longer time:

 - Excessive worrying